pygfx/pygfx/README.md

 - Support for picking objects and parts within objects.

 @almarklein: A few suggestions and feature discussions
-- fast draws (57 FPS @ 30M vertices from 1k lines on a . . .) (@almarklein: what specs does your laptop have?
+- fast draws (57 FPS @ 30M vertices from 1k lines on a . . .) (@almarklein: what
+  specs does your laptop have?
 Also, do we have a polygon count benchmark?)
 - (approximate) order-independent transparency (OIT). (is this implemented now?)
 - Custom post-processing. (do the examples for this need updating?)
 - Easy shader templating
 - built atop [WGPU](https://github.com/pygfx/wgpu-py) (>= OpenGL)
 - semantically similar to TreeJS (WorldObjects, decoupled rendering backend, ...)

-And more ... check out the [feature demos](https://pygfx.readthedocs.io/en/latest/_gallery/index.html) in the docs.
+And more!
+Check out our [feature demos](https://pygfx.readthedocs.io/en/latest/_gallery/index.html) in the docs.

 ## License

 Pygfx is licensed under the [BSD 2-Clause "Simplified" License](LICENSE).
 This means:

-- :white_check_mark: It is free (and open source) forever :cupid:
+- :white_check_mark: It is free (and open source) forever. :cupid:
-- :white_check_mark: You _can_ use it commercially
+- :white_check_mark: You _can_ use it commercially.
-- :white_check_mark: You _can_ make changes and distribute it
+- :white_check_mark: You _can_ distribute it and freely make changes.
 - :x: You _can not_ hold us accountable the results of using pygfx.

 ## Contributing